Pharos19/E-Commerce-Back-End/README.md

 ## Description

-This application provides a means for an e-commerce company to edit or add new data to their database.
-Currently the models that are included in this database are Categories, Products, Product Tags, and Tags.
+My challenge this week was to build the back end for an e-commerce site.
+I was tasked with using an Express.js API and instructed to configure it to use Sequelize to interact with a MySQL database.
+Testing was completed in Postman.
+The application will not be deployed, so a video walkthrough is provided below.

 ## Table of Contents